mattfoster/mattfoster.github.com/_posts/2008-9-1-getting-a-working-gnuplot-for-the-textmate-bundle.markdown

 ---
 title: Getting a working Gnuplot for the TextMate bundle
-layout: post
 categories:
+- gnuplot
 - textmate
+- bundle
- - gnuplot
+- github
+layout: post
 ---
 I've been looking at getting a good build of "gnuplot":http://gnuplot.info/ with everything I need for the bundle, and so I've tried various versions.